Soal dan Jawaban Toefl

 became available to

-scholars (A) separate into different tribes
+scholars (A) separate into

 (D) A few decades after the (B) move eastward